-- 1. Approach windrower from either its "underside" as in (A) or "topside" (B) and slide forks in underneath lifting framework as far as possible.
-Take care not to bend parts on back tube. - 2.
+- Approach windrower from either its "underside" as in (A) or "topside" (B) and slide forks in underneath lifting framework as far as possible.
+Take care not to bend parts on back tube.
+When possible, approach from the underside as in (A) to minimize potential for scratching the unit. - 2.
 Remove hauler's tie down straps and chains. - 3.
-Raise windrower off deck, back up until unit clears trailer and slowly lower to 6 inches (150 mm) from ground. - 4.
-Take to storage or set-up area. - 5.
+Raise windrower off deck.
+IMPORTANT: Take care not to contact the other machine if load is two-wide. - 4.
+Back up until unit clears trailer and slowly lower to 6 inches (150 mm) from ground. - 5.
+Take to storage or set-up area. - 6.
 Set machine down securely on level ground.
 Check for shipping damage and missing parts.